FAQ for Cornell’s International Community

 Travel and Visa Status

-I’m traveling over the holidays.
-Will I be able to return to Ithaca?
+I'm thinking about traveling over the holidays.
+Will I be able to get back to Ithaca or Cornell Tech?

 I'm worried about obtaining a visa for the upcoming semester.